-Yes the title is cheesy!
-However, I would go as far as saying that yoga has changed my life dramatically for the good.
-Before i started doing yoga regularly I had severe back issues and would let things get to me that wasn’t even an issue.
-Something like spilling milk all over my bag would get me really wound up.
+Yes the title may seem a little cheesy, however, I would go as far as saying that yoga has changed my life dramatically for the good.
+Before I started doing yoga regularly I had severe back issues and would let things get to me that wasn’t even an issue.
+Something like spilling almond milk all over my bag would get me really wound up (something you shouldn’t cry about apparently).
 Now I can let that pass without any problems.
 There are some phenomenal benefits to yoga.
 My only regret is that I didn’t find it sooner.
 Some of the benefits of yoga are:

 - Stress relief